-The Social Security Administration can find you disabled "medically" or "vocationally."
+The SSA can find you disabled "medically" or "vocationally."
 Medical disability means that your record documents symptoms or test results that Social Security has already determined are enough to find you disabled under its "listing" of disorders.
 If you're approved through a vocational allowance, that means Social Security has found that your particular limitations make it impossible for you to do any job.

 Social Security doesn't specifically name corticobasal degeneration as one of the "listed" disorders that gets you automatically approved.
 However, the agency does provide a listing (11.17) for a broader category: "neurodegenerative disorders of the central nervous system."
 Your CBD may qualify as medically disabling under that listing if you can show, through your medical record, that you either:

 A doctor who works for Social Security will use your medical record and doctor's statement to determine whether you meet either of the criteria in this listing.